 The first thing you should do for your new business before you apply for business loan Malaysia is to sort out all the legalities with respect to the industry you are venturing into.
 Think about what kind of business you want it to be – will it be a corporation, a sole proprietorship, a non profit, or a partnership venture?

 Apart from what type of business you want to set up, try learning as much as you can about the country you are setting up your business in and also about the local markets.
-For instance, if you plan to set up a business in Malaysia, it is important to know all the legal matters involved in it and how you can proceed legally without any issues.
+For instance, if you plan to set up a business in Malaysia, it is important to know all the legal matters involved in it, the debt collection law in Malaysia, and how you can proceed legally without any issues.

 Figure out what kind of license or permits you would require for your business.
 Also familiarise yourself with all the rules and regulations pertaining to your business so that you do not get into trouble down the line.
 Also check out what kind of records you need to show for taxes.